cognitedata/dotnet-simulator-utils/docfx_project/docs/implement-routine.md

 ## Step 4: Implement RunCommand

-The `RunCommand` method executes simulator-specific operations.

-### Understanding RunCommand

-**When to use:**
-- Triggering calculations
-- Running solvers
-- Saving/loading state
-- Any action that doesn't involve setting/getting values

-**For Excel:** Usually not needed (formulas calculate automatically).
+The `RunCommand` method executes simulator-specific operations like triggering calculations, running solvers, saving/loading state, or any action that doesn't involve setting/getting values (for Excel, usually not needed as formulas calculate automatically).

 ### Implementation